Rome, Italy

 Students reside in independent apartments arranged by the program while in Rome and will stay in hotels or hostels during excursions.

 Program-related excursions vary from year to year depending on the courses offered and the interests of the faculty director(s).
 The program typically includes a combination of overnight excursions outside Rome, designed to provide students insight into other areas of the country, and day trips to important sites in and around Rome.
-Visits to locations in both Northern and Southern Italy are tentatively planned for Spring 2024.
+Visits to locations in Northern Italy (including Florence, Carrara, Pietrasanta, and Venice) are tentatively planned for Spring 2025.

 Additional expenses not covered include airfare, visa, books, and personal expenses (laundry, entertainment, ground transportation and independent travel).
 We estimate airfare for this program at $1100-$1250 from the East Coast, visa at $50, and books at $250.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk with the CGE staff who can offer information and advice based on your specific situation.